 top of page

-Since 2004, Yuan has been practicing choreography and has taken his works internationally, reaching communities in Hong Kong, Lisbon, Seoul, Busan, Budapest, Taipei, Bremen, Beijing, Mexico City, Saint Petersburg, Sevastopol, Ulm, Salzburg, Florence, The Hague, and other places.
+Since 2004, Yuan's choreographic compositions have graced stages worldwide, captivating audiences in cities including Hong Kong, Lisbon, Seoul, Busan, Budapest, Taipei, Bremen, Beijing, Mexico City, Saint Petersburg, Sevastopol, Ulm, Salzburg, Florence, The Hague, Oulu, Bucharest, and more.

 bottom of page